Adria Airways: Adria Airways Tehnika

+Adria Flight Career Center was established in 1980 in cooperation with the Faculty of mechanical engineering in Ljubljana.
+Its purpose was training of commercial and airline pilots for the needs of Adria Airways.
+It also trained many private pilots, flight instructors as well as many pilots from Yugoslavia, Libya, Scandinavia and other countries and has trained about 2800 pilots.
+In the beginning it had very unified Piper aircraft fleet made of 4 PA-38 Tomahawk, one PA-28 Warrior, 2 PA-28 Arrow, one PA-34 Seneca and FNPT II simulator for IR and MCC training.
+Later the school sold the Piper Seneca and resorted to renting of twin-engine aircraft (mostly Diamond DA42) in Austria.
+Single engined Piper aircraft were also replaced with Czech-made Sport Cruiser aircraft.
+Diverse fleet, together with the lack of vision and organizational difficulties caused numerous training delays as well as lower quality of the training.
+When the parent company went bankrupt, many of the students who prepaid their training lost substantial amounts of money.

 Adria Airways Switzerland

 Adria Airways Switzerland was the marketing name of Darwin Airline, which operated all of its flights, and was a Swiss subsidiary of Adria Airways.
 It was owned by Etihad Airways and branded as Etihad Regional, with bases at Geneva and Lugano in Switzerland.
 All flights by this unit ceased operations on 12 December 2017.

 Destinations

 As of Summer 2017, Adria Airways operated a main hub at Ljubljana Jože Pučnik Airport, as well as the secondary hub at Pristina International Airport Adem Jashari and Tirana International Airport Nënë Tereza.
 The majority of Adria Airways' business was in scheduled flights, but it also provided charter and ad hoc flights.
 As of July 2017, Adria operated to 24 scheduled and 22 charter destinations throughout Europe.
 Most of the flights were operated out of Ljubljana Jože Pučnik Airport, the airline's primary hub, but it also operates both scheduled and charter flights out of Pristina Airport and Tirana Airport.
 It had been a Star Alliance member since 2004 and a Lufthansa partner since 1996.
 The airline's scheduled charter flights were for the most part seasonal, and most frequently to holiday destinations in the Mediterranean region.
 Sharm el-Sheikh and Hurghada in Egypt were served all year round to a schedule.